-Basis For Direct Tax Indirect Tax Comparison Meaning as the tax, levied on person's income and wealth and is paid Indirect Tax is referred to as the tax, levied on a person who consumes the goods and services and is paid indirectly to the government.
-Nature Progressive Regressive Incidence and Impact Falls on the same person.
-Falls on different persons.
-Tax base Income or wealth of the assesse Purchase/sale/manufacture of goods and provision of services
+Basis For Direct Tax Indirect Tax

+Comparison 5

+Meaning Direct tax is referred to Indirect Tax is referred to as

+as thetax, levied on the tax, levied on a person

+person's incomeand whoconsumes the goods and

+wealth and is paid servicesand is paid indirectly

+directlyto the to thegovernment.

+government.

+Nature Progressive Regressive

+Incidence and Falls on the same Falls on different persons.

+Impact person.

+Tax base Income or wealth of the Purchase/sale/manufacture

+assesse ofgoods and provision of

+services